 Depending on how old (or new) your current build is, it might be running on anything from old DDR RAM (I hope not…) all the way up to newest which is currently DDR4.

-If you’re running DDR4, there’s probably nothing to fret over.
+If you’re running DDR4, there’s nothing to fret over.
 But, if you’re running anything older than DDR4 and you’re planning on upgrading to any of the newest CPUs, you’re going to require new (DDR4) RAM.
-You’ll want at least 8GB, but 12-16GB is more ideal.
+You’ll want at least 8GB, but 12-16GB is definitely more ideal.

 An alternative option would be to run a Linux-based OS like Ubuntu or Mint.
 All Linux-based operating systems are open source as well as completely free.
 However, Linux tends to run into compatibility issues with games and programs that haven’t been developed to run on Linux.